PMiseon/PMiseon/README.md

 -  👋 Hi, I’m @PMiseon
-- 👀 I’m interested in ...
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning unix
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...